Finding the best exercise equipment for small spaces is, ironically, no small feat. Ba-dum-tsss.

 Perform over 100 body-shaping exercises in a small space with this foldable machine

 This exercise equipment was built to give you everything.
 And by “everything” I mean a full body workout with over 100 exercises to choose from.

 With 7 adjustable incline levels, 4 resistance bands, and a cable pulley system, this thing allows you to build the most versatile workout routine yet.
 Using an included workout guide, you can focus on shaping everything from your arms and shoulders through abs and right to your thighs and calves.

-As for its storage and portability, this exercise equipment “features a compact space-saving design so it’s a premium option for home gyms.”
-Judging by the reviews and the provided info, this equipment can be adjusted for easy storage in small spaces.
-It also features a slide-away technology which makes it easy to relocate whenever you need it out of the way.
+As for its storage and portability, it features a slide-away technology which makes it easy to relocate whenever you need it out of the way.

 Engage your whole body with this foldable rowing machine for small spaces

 This air rowing machine adjusts to your pace and strength for a comfortable, low-impact yet sweat-inducing workout.
 Rowing machines actually engage 84% of your total body muscles and help you burn around 400-800 calories an hour.
 “Sweat-inducing” doesn’t even begin to cover it.